Playing Guessing Games With Your Food

 Many of the eating habits from our early childhood tend not to serve us well later on in adulthood as we strive to get into better shape.

-Having a written food log tends to overcome this (see Why You Should be Using a Food Log), however itemizing food on a regular basis can seem like an overwhelming task if we’re not well conditioned to do it.
+Having a written food log tends to overcome this (see Why You Should be Using a Food Log); itemizing food regularly can seem like an overwhelming task if we’re not well conditioned to do so.

 This article will go over the benefits of using your smartphone to fine-tune your diet for the best results with your fitness program.